alphagov/publisher/docs/arch/adr-011-restricting-access-to-content-by-organisation.md

 #### Disadvantages

 - This field will potentially be duplicating the Primary Publishing Organisation association (if there were to become a desire to have that field also reflect this change in which organisation is managing the content item), or tagging information.
+The Primary Publishing Organisation is not currently exposed to Mainstream Publisher users so this "duplication" won't be apparent to them.
+See also [this Slack thread](https://gds.slack.com/archives/C051S690LGL/p1720451970243779).
-- This solution introduces a new field/concept that is not common to other publishing applications (though Manuals Publisher does to something similar to filter the data that is showed to users).
+- This solution introduces a new field/concept that is not common to other publishing applications (though Manuals Publisher does to something similar to filter the data that is shown to users).

 #### Advantages